Workshop Speakers, Class Info, and Bios for the 2018 conference

 Traci is the author of The Plain Jane Mysteries, The Mitzy Neuhaus Mysteries, and the Tillgiven Romantic Mysteries and is also new to our conference.

 She has been indie publishing since 2010, and though she’s had offers from small and large presses, she hasn’t gone hybrid yet.
-She was the mystery/Suspense Category winner for the 2012 Christian Writers of the West Phoenix Rattler Contest, a finalist for Speculative Fiction in the same contest, and has a Drammy from the Portland Civic Theatre Guild.
+She was the mystery/suspense category winner for the 2012 Christian Writers of the West Phoenix Rattler Contest, a finalist for Speculative Fiction in the same contest, and has a Drammy from the Portland Civic Theatre Guild.
 Traci is an active member of the ACFW and currently serves as secretary of the local ACFW chapter.

 Traci will be presenting the workshop, “Choose your own Adventures in Publishing.”